Timber rattlesnake

-The timber rattlesnake (Crotalus horridus), also known commonly as the canebrake rattlesnake and the banded rattlesnake, is a species of pit viper in the family Viperidae.
+The timber rattlesnake (Crotalus horridus), also known commonly as the banded rattlesnake, and the canebrake rattlesnake in the southern United States, is a species of pit viper in the family Viperidae.
 The species is native to the eastern United States.
 Like all other pit vipers, it is venomous, with a very toxic bite.
 Its venom is extremely potent, and both hemorrhagic and neurotoxic venom are present depending on population and location.
-C. horridus is the only rattlesnake species in most of the populous Northeastern United States and is second only to its relatives to the west, the prairie rattlesnake, as the most northerly distributed venomous snake in North America.
+C. horridus is the only rattlesnake species in most of the populous Northeastern United States and is one of the most northerly distributed venomous snakes in North America.
 There are no subspecies that are recognized as being valid.

 Taxonomy

 The timber rattlesnake was one of the many reptile species originally described by Carl Linnaeus in the landmark 1758 10th edition of his Systema Naturae, and still bears its original name Crotalus horridus.

 The subspecies C. h. atricaudatus (Latreille in Sonnini and Latreille, 1802), often referred to as the canebrake rattlesnake, is currently considered invalid.
 Previously, it was recognized by Gloyd (1936) and Klauber (1936).
 Based on an analysis of geographic variation, Pisani et al. (1972) concluded no subspecies should be recognized.
 This was rejected by Conant (1975), but followed by Collins and Knight (1980).
 Brown and Ernst (1986) found evidence for retaining the two subspecies, but stating them apart without having more information than usual is not possible, including adult size, color pattern, the number of dorsal scale rows, and the number of ventral scales.
 Dundee and Rossman (1989) recognized C. h. atricaudatus, but others take a more neutral point of view.

 The timber rattlesnake is one of 36 species in the genus Crotalus.
 This genus can be distinguished from Sistrurus by the small scales atop the head, rather than nine large scales found on Sistrurus.